vivekup3424/lanrouj/dailyJournal/IOT.md

 It can only transmit 12bytes per message, and a device is limited to 140 messages per day.
 Making it restrictive for the applications in which it could be used.

+2024-10-21
+Applications of IOT
+so on and so forth, please read from the text material which Saumya would provide